AmpersandJS/ampersand-app/README.md

 Now module B has a hard dependency on `app` existing.
 This means for unit testing, you have to mock it up.
 Plus you have to configure your linter to be ok with you referencing a global, etc.

+This module simply creates and exports a singleton where you can attach instances.

-With `ampersand-app` you'd do this instead:
+So, with `ampersand-app` you'd do this instead:

 In your app.js (Module "A"):